Sorry, you need to enable JavaScript to visit this website.

 • Yes, the Pfizer R&D Rotational program is a two-year commitment and there is an expectation that these colleagues will want to remain with Pfizer and potentially become future talent for leadership roles.

-• Currently, the program is for roles based at our major R&D sites (La Jolla, California; Groton, Connecticut; and Cambridge, Massachusetts.)
-In the future, we may identify opportunities to extend the program to other locations; best practices may be introduced globally.
+• Currently, the program is for roles based at our major R&D sites (La Jolla, California; Groton, Connecticut; Cambridge, Massachusetts; and Pearl River, New York).
+In the future, we may identify opportunities to extend the program to other locations.

 • At this time, the Pfizer R&D Rotational program is designed for recent college graduates from a four-year undergraduate program, and with no more than 2 years full-time continuous work experience after graduation.
 Pfizer recognizes the value of career development and growth.
-Pfizer Colleagues have access through their local benefits Education Assistance Program.
+Pfizer Colleagues have access to Education Assistance Programs through their local benefits.